 10 Qualities of a Good Parent That Build Strong Family Bonds

-What makes a great parent?
+What makes qualities of a good parent ?
 Is it always knowing the right thing to say?
 Or maybe being patient when your toddler throws a tantrum in public for the hundredth time this month?

 Why These Qualities Matter